nicholasstano/guided-module-one-project-assessment-nyc-web-062419/README.md

 Type
 ```$ rake console```
 then type the following three commands to populate the database:

 ```$ create_current_bond_actors```

 ```$ create_current_bond_cars```

 ```$ create_current_bond_movies```

-It is important to type the commands in this order.
+It is important to type the commands in this order to initialize the program the first time.
+The second time the program is opened the database will be populated and these steps won't need to be repeated.

 USAGE